daxpedda/sentry-contrib-native/README.md

 ## Build

-This crate relies on [`sentry-contrib-native-sys`](https://crates.io/crates/sentry-contrib-native-sys) which in turn builds [Sentry's Native SDK](https://github.com/getsentry/sentry-native) for you.
-This requires [CMake](https://cmake.org) or alternatively you can provide a pre-installed version with the `SENTRY_NATIVE_INSTALL` environment variable.
+This crate relies on [`sentry-contrib-native-sys`](https://crates.io/crates/sentry-contrib-native-sys) which in turn builds [Sentry's Native SDK](https://github.com/getsentry/sentry-native).
+This requires [CMake](https://cmake.org) or alternatively a pre-installed version can be provided with the `SENTRY_NATIVE_INSTALL` environment variable.

 Additionally on any non-Windows platform the development version of `curl` is required.